fbpx

 Zhongyuan Festival in China.

-During this 14-day celebration, the Chinese people honor their dead loved ones.
+During this 14-day celebration, the Chinese people celebrate life and honor their deceased loved ones.
 It is believed that during this timeframe, ghosts from heaven and hell are allowed to roam the Earth.

 Special ceremonies keep the ancestral ghosts from getting angry, and food is left for them to enjoy.